 SAMPPL Lab Members

-Doug Samuel is an Assistant Professor of Clinical Psychology at Purdue University.
+Doug Samuel is an Associate Professor of Clinical Psychology at Purdue University.
 He is generally inerested in studying the intersection of personality and psychopathology, with a particular emphasis on how personality models can be used clinically.
 Before arriving at Purdue, he received his Ph.D. from the University of Kentucky under the mentorship of Thomas A. Widiger.
 He then moved to Connecticut where completed a clincal internship at Yale-New Haven Psychiatric Hospital providing Dialectial Behavior Therapy and a post-doctoral fellowship within the Yale School of Medicine and the Veteran's Health Administration.
 Dr. Samuel originally hails from Indiana, growing up in Portage and getting his B.A. at Indiana University - Bloomington.
-In his spare time he enjoys watching college basketball, playing golf, and spending time with his wife, Michelle, and their daughters Alexis (6) and Olivia (2).
+In his spare time he enjoys watching college basketball, playing golf, and spending time with his wife, Michelle, and their daughters Alexis (7) and Olivia (3).

 S. A., & Samuel, D. B.